 Again, if you have more than 10,000 subscribers, you’ll have to contact Constant Contact directly to get a customized quotation.

 You’ll be pleased to hear that there aren’t any setup fees.
 Not to mention, you’ll also enjoy a 60-day free trial (for up to 100 subscribers).

 You should also note: at the time of writing, customers can enjoy a 10% discount on their payment if they’re willing to prepay six months in advance.
 Alternatively, you’re entitled to a more significant discount of 15% when you pay a year in advance.

 Are you managing a nonprofit organization?
 If so, you’ll enjoy further discounts- with 20% off when you pay for six months and a more substantial 30% discount when you make an annual payment.

-In short, GetResponse is the better choice if you also need software to publish top-notch landing pages or sales funnels.
+In short, GetResponse is the better choice if you also need software or a marketing service to publish top-notch landing pages or sales funnels.
 With GetResponse, you can have these live in just a matter of seconds.

 Also, if you lack creativity and/or the coding skills to craft your own beautifully designed email templates, you can make good use of over 500 models made available to GetResponse’s users.